komodorio/k9s-RCA/README.md

 - Check the YAML syntax is correct
 - Restart K9s after making changes
 - Ensure the binary is in your PATH: `which k9s-rca`
+- Verify k9s is loading it using k9s

 **"Missing required k9s environment variables"**
 - Make sure you're running the plugin on a selected resource